-- (a) is not generally available; and - (b) if it were generally available, a reasonable person would expect it to have a material effect on the price or value of securities.
-This is satisfied where the information would, or would be likely to, influence investors in deciding whether to buy or sell securities.
+- (a) is not generally available; and - (b) if it were generally available, it would, or would be likely to, have a material effect on the price or value of securities.
+This is satisfied where the information would, or would be likely to influence investors in deciding whether to buy or sell the Trust's securities or other securities.